Understanding Weak Knees

 Physical Therapy Evaluation

 By combining these diagnostic methods, your healthcare professional can accurately identify the cause of your weak knees and develop an appropriate treatment plan.
-This may include non-surgical treatments or surgical options if necessary.
-For more information on treatment options, visit our section on non-surgical treatments for weak knees.

 Treating Weak Knees